BestTimesToVisit.com Logo

 transport

-Use Snapp, the Iranian equivalent of Uber, for convenient and affordable transportation within Shiraz.
+Use Snapp (Iran's version of Uber) for convenient and affordable transportation within Shiraz.
 It's widely used and much cheaper than taxis, especially for longer distances.
-Negotiate fares with traditional taxis beforehand, as meters aren't always reliable.
+Negotiate fares with taxis only if you're not using Snapp, as meters are not always reliable.

 culture

-Dress modestly, especially when visiting religious sites like the Nasir al-Mulk Mosque (Pink Mosque).
+Dress modestly, especially when visiting religious sites.
 Women should cover their hair and wear loose clothing that covers their arms and legs.
 Men should avoid wearing shorts.
 This shows respect for local customs and avoids unwanted attention.

 food

-Explore the local markets like Vakil Bazaar for authentic and delicious street food.
-Try the local pastries like 'kookoo sabzi' (herb fritters) and 'fesenjan' (a pomegranate and walnut stew).
-Don't be afraid to venture beyond the tourist areas for the most authentic culinary experiences.
+Explore the local markets like Vakil Bazaar for delicious and authentic street food.
+Try the traditional dishes like Fesenjan (a walnut and pomegranate stew) or Khoresht Bademjan (eggplant stew).
+Don't be afraid to try new things – you'll find some amazing culinary gems!

 safety